 3) Pressure on adjacent organs

 Researches indicate that Laparoscopic surgery for myomectomy is the best treatment option for fibroids.
-Majority of these fibroids can be removed by our exclusive laparoscopic surgery for fibroid.
-Even in women above 40 years of age, who desire to keep their uterus – laparoscopic myomectomy surgery can be performed and uterus can be retained from removal.
+The majority of these fibroids can be removed by our exclusive laparoscopic surgery for fibroid.
+Even in women above 40 years of age, who desire to keep their uterus – laparoscopic myomectomy surgery can be performed and the uterus can be retained from removal.

-Ovarian cyst can be removed by laparoscopic cystecomy.
-Before performing the procedure, the nature of the cyst is to be evaluated by doing an ultrasound of the abdomen,pelvis and blood test for CA125.
-During the procedure whatever is the size of cyst they can be removed laparoscopically by placing the cyst in an endobag.
+Ovarian cysts can be removed by laparoscopic cystecomy.
+Before performing the procedure, the nature of the cyst is to be evaluated by doing an ultrasound of the abdomen, pelvis and blood test for CA125.
+During the procedure, whatever is the size of cyst they can be removed laparoscopically by placing the cyst in an endobag.
 The patient can go home on the same day.
-Even huge cysts like Dermoid Cyst can be removed laparoscopically without spilling the content by placing in the Endo bag thereby saving the ovary.
+Even huge cysts like the Dermoid Cyst can be removed laparoscopically without spilling the content by placing in the Endo bag, thereby saving the ovary.

 For women who have already undergone permanent sterilization by cutting the tubes.
 Laparoscopic Tubal Recanalisation (Tuboplasty) can be done by joining the tubes back and the woman can still achieve pregnancy.
-But there are a small percentage of women developing ectopic pregnancy after tuboplasty which need to be kept in mind
+But there are a small percentage of women developing ectopic pregnancy after tuboplasty which needs to be kept in mind.

-In women who have weak Pelvic Floor or who develop vault prolapse after open Hysterectomy.
-They can be treated laparoscopically by placing a mesh and by fixing the vault to the sacral promontory (bony pelvis)
+In women who have a weak Pelvic Floor or who develop vault prolapse after open Hysterectomy.
+They can be treated laparoscopically by placing a mesh and by fixing the vault to the sacral promontory (bony pelvis).